 How to reach Dudhasagar waterfall Goa –

 1.)
-Hire a taxi from Goa for full day and reach Cullam.
+Hire a taxi from Goa for a full day and travel to Cullam.

-From here trek to fall through railway trek and mud road or take a jeep to the base of fall or in monsoon months take a bike with driver.
+From here trek to fall on railway trek and then on mud road or take a jeep to the base of fall.
+In monsoon, months take a bike with the driver.

 2.)
 Take a train from Madgaon to Cullam station.
-It is not an official stop for many trains but all trains stop here to check the breaks because there is steep desend on railway track ahead.
-From station walk on a railway track, crossing tunnels and reach the bridge in the middle of the waterfall.
+Cullum is not an official stop for many trains but most of the trains stop here to check the breaks because there is steep descend on railway track ahead.
+From the station walk on a railway track, crossing tunnels and reach the bridge in the middle of the waterfall.

 Best time to go to Dudhsagar waterfall Goa-

 End of monsoon season or beginning of winter because at that time the waterfall is full and looks spectacular.